We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Its price and the list of specs make it suitable both for occasional multi-day weekend adventurers and for hardcore bike travelers who spend months on the road.

-The number of touring bikes you can choose from on the market is huge.
+The number of long-distance bikes you can choose from on the market is huge.
 However, not many of them come with builds that are ready for traveling out of the box.

 Co-op Cycles ADV 1.1 comes with lightweight aluminum front and rear racks already fitted on the frame, so all you need to do is attach the panniers and hit the road.